-During this time of year, we all take part in activities that increase fire risk at our homes: lighting candles, using the fireplace, holiday decorating and distracted cooking.
+During this time of year, we all take part in activities that increase fire risk at our high-value homes: lighting candles, using the fireplace, holiday decorating and distracted cooking.
 In fact, the PURE membership has suffered thousands of claims resulting from holiday home fires over the years—fires that originated from engulfed Christmas trees or cooking, décor and fireplace mishaps.

 Never leave candles unsupervised.

-Most fires this time of year are caused by candles.
+Most home fires this time of year are caused by candles.
 It’s important to never leave candles unattended and to keep lit candles away from flammable materials—we’re looking at you, tinsel.
 Always place candles on a sturdy and stable surface, not a rolling table, mattress or cushion.
 Consider artificial, battery operated candles instead of traditional ones whenever possible.

 Have your fireplace and chimney inspected annually.

-Wood burning fireplaces, stoves, and chimneys should be professionally inspected annually before the first use of the season.
+Wood burning fireplaces, stoves, and chimneys in your home should be professionally inspected annually before the first use of the season.
 If you have not yet had your fireplace(s) inspected and cleaned, be cautious when using it: burn only high-quality, well-seasoned wood and schedule an inspection with your chimney sweep as soon as possible after the holidays.

 Always unplug lights overnight or if you're away.